ZhengdaoZhang/my-study/english/README.md

 T: Yeah, transparency is a strong motivator for many developers.
 For me, i like the idea of practicing my skills and getting recognition for my contributions.
 It's fantastic way to show what you're capable of.
 B: Also, when software becomes obsolete because it's no longer maintained, there isn't much you can do to save it.
 With open source, there's always a chance for continuous improvement.
 T: That's true.
 The sustainability of open-source projects is something i'm growing to appreciate more.
 Thanks for sharing your motivations.
 I think i'll see if can find a projects to dedicate some spare time to.

+## class 11: Learn how to discuss popular trends of technology

+In this course, you'll learn how to dicuss about things that everybody's talking about in technology these days.

+### Dialogue 1: Talking about artificial intelligence

+S: Hi, Tom.
+Have you hear about artificial intelligence?
+T: Absolutely Sophie, AI is amazing.
+It's all about teaching machines to think and learn like humans.
+Well, AI is everywhere. from chatbots that help with customer service to self-driving cars that use AI to navigate safely.
+In healthcare, it's used to analyze medical data and even assists in surgeries.
+S: Wow, that's incredible!
+But what about ethical concerns?
+T: Yeah, we have to make sure AI is used ethically and doesn't generate bias.
+But researcher and companies are Actively working on addressing these issues.